PopovEvgeniy/freefiledestroyer/readme.txt

 Source code

-The program source code was compile under Open Watcom V2 Fork.
+The program source code compiled under Open Watcom V2 Fork.
 But you can do it under any modern C compiler.

 Install and uninstall under Linux